|

 Most people can lose fat.
 Fewer can keep it off.
 Maintenance is a skill worth practicing.
 Key Takeaways

 In short: Fat loss isn’t magic.
 It’s biology.
 The more you understand the process, the easier it is to ignore the fads and nonsense online.
+You’re not lazy.
+You’re not broken.

 You’re just living in a world that makes staying healthy really, really hard.
 We call it an obesogenic environment — a fancy term for “the modern world that encourages us to eat more and move less.”
 If you’ve ever wondered why staying consistent feels like a daily battle, this is why.
 Let’s explore what this means and then talk about what you can actually do about it.
 1. Food Is Everywhere (and Designed to Be Irresistible) You can order a meal without leaving your couch.
 There’s a snack at every checkout.
 Coffee often comes with dessert in a cup.
 Food companies are brilliant at creating combinations of sugar, fat, and salt that light up your brain’s reward system.
 The result is that you’re surrounded by foods that are easy to overeat and hard to stop eating.
 How to combat this: